ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 All communications between the involved entities MUST be secured.

-The Client and the Broker MUST have a secure association, which they establish with the help of the AS and using a transport profile of ACE.
+The Client and the Broker MUST have a secure communication association, which they establish with the help of the AS and using a transport profile of ACE.
 This is shown by the interactions A and C in {{archi}}.
 During this process, the Client obtains an Access Token from the AS and uploads it to the Broker, thus providing an evidence of the topics that it is authorized to participate in, and with which permissions.

-The Client and the KDC MUST have a secure association, which they also establish with the help of the AS and using a transport profile of ACE.
+The Client and the KDC MUST have a secure communication association, which they also establish with the help of the AS and using a transport profile of ACE.
 This is shown by the interactions A and B in {{archi}}.
-During this process, the Client obtains an Access Token from the AS and uploads it to the KDC, thus providing an evidence of the security groups that it can join, as corresponding to the topics of interest at the Broker.
+During this process, the Client obtains an Access Token from the AS and uploads it to the KDC, thus providing an evidence of the security groups that it can join, as associated with the topics of interest at the Broker.
 Based on the permissions specified in the Access Token, the Client can request the KDC to join a security group, after which the Client obtains from the KDC the keying material to use for communicating with the other group members.
 This builds on the process for joining security groups with ACE defined in {{I-D.ietf-ace-key-groupcomm}} and further specified in this document.

 In addition, this profile allows an anonymous Client to perform some of the discovery operations defined in {{Section 2.3 of I-D.ietf-core-coap-pubsub}} through the Broker, as shown by the interaction O in {{archi}}.
 That is, an anonymous Client can discover: